Giraffe Ranch Florida – Why You Should Visit!

 The Lemurs

-• Mini-Camel Safari – is an excellent option to experience a brief camel ride vs. a couple of hours.
+- Mini-Camel Safari is an excellent option for a brief camel ride rather than a couple of hours.

 Giraffe Ranch Florida is private property, and all tours require a reservation – no exceptions.
-Do not show up without one; do not make your way onto the property unless you have a reservation.
+Do not show up without one; do not enter the property unless you have a reservation.

 All reservations are final and non-refundable.

-This is a family-run business that operates based on supply and demand.
+This is a family-run business that operates on a supply-and-demand basis.
 They don’t have the luxury of accommodating the millions of things that change plans.
-This said they will work with you to try to re-schedule you if it’s possible.
+That said, they will work with you to reschedule if possible.

-• You must arrive ten minutes in advance of your tour.
+- You must arrive 10 minutes before your tour.
 The gate is locked until tour time.

-• If you choose the drive-through, it’s a maximum of seven people per vehicle.
+- If you choose the drive-through, the maximum is 7 people per vehicle.
 And commercial vehicles are not allowed.

-The staff loves and cares for these animals; how they treat them is apparent.
+The staff love and care for these animals; it’s apparent in how they treat them.
 No animals were coerced into interacting with visitors.
 Likewise, the animals are not relying on a tour for food.

 Lex and Elena Salisbury own Giraffe Ranch.